 Most DEP shutdowns that involve service lines occur due to an emergency condition created by a water leak or a property owner not responding to a DEP Three Day Notice.
 Unlike when the city main has to be shut a tap connection shutdown involves excavation work.
 A tap is usually about 4′ below the ground and under the roadway.
 Shutting a tap can be pretty time intensive depending on the severity of the water leak and the work location.
 Naturally a slight leak in a residential area of Queens is far different than a severe leak in midtown Manhattan.

-What does the DEP charge for a shutdown?
+Does DEP charge for a Water Main Emergency shutdown?

 Here is where things get a little complicated.
 Slight changes in the situation or scope of work can have great ramifications on the charge fore the water be shut.